-Ever since there have been systems administrators, magazines have prognosticated huge shifts in the nature of their job.
+However ever since there have been systems administrators, magazines have prognosticated huge shifts in the nature of their job.
 Now is no exception.
 Present system administrators should understand industry’s changing requirements.
-In addition, persons aspiring to become systems administrators should be aware of the training and experience they will need to do well.
+People aspiring to become systems administrators or network engineers should be aware of the training and experience they will need to do well.

 The US Bureau of Labor Statistics forecasts 12% growth for network and computer systems administrators up to the year 2020.
 This represents a growth rate that is average over all the professions BLS tracks.
 It is interesting that the rate has been adjusted downward from their previous report.